 Snapchat is all about creating an inclusive community and rewarding them with fresh content.
 Audiences are greedy, they want access to every element of your day-to-day and Snapchat is the place to give it to them.

-Your audience do not want to see ad after ad after ad.
+Your audience does not want to see ad after ad after ad.
 They want to consume your original content that we have already discussed, but your audience will still want more.
 So, what do you do?
 Engage.
 Send your audience members a message.
 This will give a human face to the brand and enhance your reputation.

 Give your audience direct access to special moments, let them share in your journey and your success.

 For example, you could use Snapchat to give your audience access to live events, product launches, trade shows or one-offs like the 10,000th customer.

 This gets your audience excited because you are giving them an unprecedented look into your business.
 They feel like part of the brand family.

 Everybody loves getting something for nothing, so social media promotions and handouts are a great way to use Snapchat for business.
 Think, what makes your audience tick, what will make them come back for more?

 Promo codes for your product or services are great.
 If they watch the full story or create some UGC (user-generated content) with your product, they get discounts for your products and services and you get a loyal customer.

 GrubHub carried out a Snapchat scavenger hunt.
 Every day during the five-day event, GrubHub asked its followers to post a daily food-related snap with the opportunity to win prizes every day.